k0nsl/revive-adserver/index.md

 #### About Revive Adserver

-Revive Adserver is the new name for OpenX Source, an open source ad serving tool that enables publishers to:
+Revive Adserver is an open source ad serving tool that enables publishers to:

 * Serve ads on their websites;
 * Manage their campaigns from different advertisers and/or ad networks